 This frequency is too high to be heard by the human ear.
 It is ultrasonic.

 Within the USA, the Food and Drug Association (FDA) actually specify a minimum of 1.6MHz or 192,000,000 movements per minute.

-However many ultrasonic brushes do also provide additional sonic vibration ranging from 9,000 to 40,000 movements per minute, in order to provide additional sweeping motion which removes food particles and bacterial chain remnants.
+Many ultrasonic brushes also provide additional sonic vibration (ranging from 9,000 to 40,000 movements per minute).
+This provides additional physical or mechanical cleaning via a sweeping motion of the bristles, this removes food particles and bacterial chain remnants.

 This video from YouTube gives a good explanation of what an ultrasonic toothbrush is and how it works:

 Sonic toothbrushes are very popular, but so are oscillating-rotating brushes.